Lawrence Macdonald: Life

-Macdonald was born on 15 February 1799 at Findo Gask in Perthshire, Scotland to Margaret Morison and Alexander Macdonald, a violinist.
+Macdonald was born on 15 February 1799 at Findo Gask in Perthshire, Scotland to Margaret Morison, a nurse, and Alexander Macdonald, a violinist.

-He was apprenticed as a stonemason with Thomas Gibson, who was then building the Murray Royal Asylum, outside Perth, and about this time he carved the arms of Robert Graeme on the front of Garvock House.
-Coming to Edinburgh with an introduction to the architect James Gillespie Graham, who proved a helpful patron, he worked as an ornamental sculptor.
-On 26 February 1822 he entered the Trustees' Academy, Edinburgh, then on Picardy Place.
+He was apprenticed as a stonemason with Thomas Gibson, who was then building the Murray Royal Asylum, outside Perth.
+Around this time he was also commissioned by Robert Graeme, the laird of Garvock to carve a coat of arms on the front of Garvock House.
+Macdonald then travelled to Edinburgh with a letter of introduction from Graeme to the architect James Gillespie Graham.
+On 26 February 1822 he entered the Trustees' Academy, Edinburgh.
+During this time he also worked as a decoratorative carver for Gillespie Graham.

-In late 1822 he went to Rome to study, where he executed several busts, among others that of the John Murray, 4th Duke of Atholl.
+In late 1822 he travelled to France with the Oliphant family of Gask.
+He then went to Rome where he set up a workshop and remained for the next three years.
+While there he executed several busts, among others that of the John Murray, 4th Duke of Atholl.
 In 1823, along with Gibson, Severn, and other artists, he founded the British Academy of Arts in Rome, of which he continued as a trustee until his death.

-After approximately four year he returned to Edinburgh, and there produced busts of Professor John Wilson and George Combe, the phrenologist.
+He returned to Edinburgh in 1826 and exhibited work at the Institution for the Encouragement of the Fine Arts.
+He also produced busts of Professor John Wilson and George Combe, the phrenologist and founder of the Edinburgh Phrenological Society, for which MacDonald produced work.

 In 1829, he sent his bust of John Marshall, MP, to the Royal Academy, and he was a frequent contributor to the succeeding exhibitions.
-In the autumn of 1829, he exhibited in the Royal Institution, Edinburgh, his colossal group of 'Ajax bearing the dead body of Patroclus and combating 'an warrior' and other works; and he was second to his friend Charles Maclaren, editor of the 'Scotsman,‘ in his bloodless duel with Dr. James Browne, editor of the 'Caledonian Mercury,’ fought near Edinburgh in November 1829, which arose partly out of an article in the 'Mercury' (6 November) on Macdonald's works and the 'Scotsman's' criticisms upon them.
-In the same year he was elected a member of the Scottish Academy, where in 1832, he exhibited several busts, including those of J. Gibson Lochhart and the Earl Erroll; but he seldom contributed here, and resigned his membership in 1858.
+In the autumn of 1829, he exhibited in the Royal Institution, Edinburgh, his colossal group of 'Ajax bearing the dead body of Patroclus and combating 'an warrior' and other works; and he was second to his friend Charles Maclaren, editor of The Scotsman in his bloodless duel with Dr. James Browne, editor of the Caledonian Mercury, fought near Edinburgh in November 1829, which arose partly out of an article in the Mercury (6 November) on Macdonald's works and the Scotsman's criticisms upon them.
+In the same year he was elected a member of the Scottish Academy, where in 1832, he exhibited several busts, including those of John Gibson Lockhart and the Earl of Erroll; but he seldom contributed here, and resigned his membership in 1858.
 He appeared in the list of honorary members in 1867.
 At this time he is shown as living at 10 Cumberland Street in Edinburgh's Second New Town.

 In 1832 he returned to Rome, where he occupied a leading position as a sculptor, chiefly producing portrait busts, aided by his elder brother, John, and his son, Alexander.
-His bust of Philip Henry, fifth Earl Stanhope, is now at Chevening, Kent, and a copy is in the National Portrait Gallery, London.
+His bust of Philip Stanhope, 5th Earl Stanhope, is now at Chevening, Kent, and a copy is in the National Portrait Gallery, London.